DavidGOrtega/dvc-action/README.md

 ## DVC Metrics

 One of the things that DVC can help you with are [metrics](https://dvc.org/doc/command-reference/metrics).
 Dvc-action has been extended to support metrics in the form of json.
-Dvc metrics will be displayed in the Dvc-actin Report in the form of as a Github check or in the Dvc-action automatic release text.
+Dvc metrics will be displayed in the DVC Report (as a Github check or in the Dvc-action automatic release text).

 ### Common metrics
 They are not json metrics and they will be displayed as a code block